 Recent studies suggest a connection between Binge Eating Disorder (BED) and depression/anxiety.
 The lifetime prevalence of Major Depression Disorder (MDD) and anxiety disorders in the United States is estimated as affecting 17% and 29% of the population respectively.
 However, within the obese populations, reported lifetime prevalence rates are increased to 32.8% for depression and 30.5% for anxiety.

 As I have said before, I am a frequent user of Art and Play techniques to reduce anxiety.
 One practice I frequently use is the beaded lizard.
 Although it may seem juvenile to some, adults like playing with beads.
-In this exercise, clients are instructed to make a lizard by stringing beads together, and when finished, it is functional and useful.
+In this exercise, clients are asked to make a lizard by stringing beads together, and when finished, it is functional and useful.
 They can rub it between their hands when feeling anxious.
 When having a panic attack, clients can count the different colored beads of the lizard, which may be more helpful than just counting to 10.

 I also suggest this intervention to my clients who engage in binge eating.